nasuni-labs/nasuni-dashboards/README.md

 ### Configure Grafana Dashboards

 1. From the Grafana left navigation bar, click the plus icon, then click the **Import** link.
-On the Import page, click **Import** and upload the PerformanceDashboard.json file from the extracted repository zip archchive.
+On the Import page, click **Import** and upload the PerformanceDashboard.json file from the extracted repository zip archive.

 2. The **Options** screen opens.
 Select the **InfluxDB** data source name, which should be **InfluxDB (default)**, and click **Import**.